Fall 2018 Semester

 Resources / Hardware

-Android Development: Each team will be issued a Nexus 7 tablet for development.
+Android Development: Nexus 7 devices are available for students to check out for development.
 Students are welcome to use their own Android devices if they like.
 If a project will utilize phone-specific features (calling, SMS, etc.), then teams need to let the staff know as soon as possible.
 Android code should be developed in Android Studio.
 Students may use the OS of their choice.

-iOS Development: Each team will be issued an iPod Touch for development.
+iOS Development: iPod Touch devices are availalbe for students to check out for development.
 Students are welcome to use their own iOS devices if they like.
 If a project will utilize phone-specific features (calling, SMS, etc.), then teams need to let the staff know as soon as possible. iOS code should be developed primarily using Swift in Xcode.
 Students that do not have a Mac computer can check out a Mac Mini from the department.
 See the instructor for more information.
 You can also use cloud services such as http://www.macincloud.com/ at your own cost.

 - Attendance in lecture is vital to learning the material and making a good grade in this class.